saurav193/saurav193.github.io/about.md

 permalink: /about/
 ---

-A data scientist by proffesion.
-Interested in Neural Networks, Deep Learning and Big Data.
+Data scientist with a passion to solve business problems using machine learning.
+Two years’ experience as in data analysis and data management in the retail industry.
+Proficient in end to end development of machine learning models and showcasing actionable insights to technical as well as non-technical audience.

-### More Information
+### Interests
+> Gaming
+> Cricket
+> Travelling
+> Photography
+> Adventure sports

+#### Trivia
-A traveller and foodie by heart.
-Been to almost all states in India.
-Wish to travel the world someday.
+> Been to 26 states in India.
+> Ate a whole chicken alone.

 ### Contact me